JustinCally/statewide-deer-analysis/readme.md

 +  `outputs/` is where models and model outputs such as rasters and plots are located.
 Note that the stan model draws are not git tracked as they are very large files.

 +  `stan/` is where the stan models used in the analysis are stored.

++  `docs/` is where the rendered Rmarkdown html and interactive maps are stored.